Rakesh-Mourya-G/xen-orchestra/docs/users.md

 - `'(uid={{name}})'` is usually the default filter for _Open LDAP_
 - `'(cn={{name}})'`, `'(sAMAccountName={{name}})'`, `'(sAMAccountName={{name}}@<domain>)'` or even `'(userPrincipalName={{name}})'` are widely used for _Active Directory_.
 Please check with your AD Admin to find the right one.

 After finishing the configuration, you can try to log in with your LDAP username and password.
-Finally, right after your initial successful log in, your account will be visible in the user list of Xen Orchestra.
+Finally, right after your initial successful log in, your account will be visible in the user list of CloudVisor.

 #### Groups